The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/mark-griffith.md

 **1. How do variables declared with `let`, `const`, and `var` differ?
 Be sure to touch on _scope_, _reassignment_, and _hoisting_ for each.**

-   Var is a globally scoped variable that can be reassigned.It also can be declared again, but don't do this.
+   Var is a function scoped variable that can be reassigned.It also can be declared again, but don't do this.
 The variable is hoisted.
    Let is a block scoped variable that can be reassigned.This variable can not be hoisted.
    Const is a block scoped variable that cannot be reassigned.This variable can not be hoisted.